 Additionally, the course of treatment can take weeks or months, which means you could endure skin redness, rawness, or inflammation throughout this period.
 Finally, with these medications, whether or not they have been successful is not always clear.
-Follow-ups with West Dermatology are necessary to determine the success of your treatment.
+Follow-ups with West Dermatology in Arizona, Nevada, and California are necessary to determine the success of your treatment.

 Find Information about Topical Cancer Medications